Friends of St. John’s Cemetery, Parramatta

-ACPT: Anglican Church Property Trust Diocese of Sydney FOSJ: The Committee of The Friends of St John’s Cemetery Parramatta NSWEH: NSW Office of Environment and Heritage Parish Council: The Parish Council of St John’s Anglican Parish Parramatta The Wardens: The Wardens of St John’s Anglican Parish Parramatta
+FOSJ: The Committee of The Friends of St John’s Cemetery Parramatta NSWOEH: NSW Office of Environment and Heritage The Wardens: The Wardens of St John’s Anglican Parish Parramatta

-To ensure that all future plaques placed within the cemetery are done professionally, in accord with appropriate guidelines and with approval of all stakeholders.
+To ensure that all future plaques placed within the cemetery are progressed professionally, in accord with appropriate guidelines and with approval of all stakeholders.

-2. Generally plaques other than those allowed in (1) will not be permitted however consideration will be given if all interested parties (i.e. ACPT, The Wardens, FOSJ and NSWEH) agree that it is appropriate.
+2.2 Generally plaques other than those allowed in (2.1) will not be permitted, however consideration will be given if all interested parties (i.e. The Wardens, FOSJ and NSWOEH) agree that it is appropriate.

-1. Individuals, family groups or others who wish to install a new plaque within the Cemetery in accord with the New Plaques Policy must, in the first instance, apply in writing to the FOSJ.
+3.1 Individuals, family groups or others who wish to install a new plaque within the Cemetery in accord with the New Plaques Policy must, in the first instance, apply in writing to the FOSJ.
+Written applications include email.

 This application must contain the following information –

 3.2.a The assurance that the proposal will be fully funded by the applicant(s) as no funds for this purpose are available from either the FOSJ or The Wardens.